KennethWussmann/journal-cli/README.md

 As journaling may be something you do for your entire life the journaling app should also last that long.

 Hence, I created a CLI tool that can fulfil this requirement by using semi-standardized markdown files as a file storage of the journal entries.
 That way no matter what happens with the CLI journaling app, all entries can be read and won't lose formatting.
-On top, they are easy to use else were.
+On top, they are easy to use elsewhere.
 They could be rendered as a Jekyll website or combined to PDFs.
 The files can be easily back-ed up, encrypted and version controlled.